skounouho/UQ-ROM/README.md

 This collection of fixes allow for the creation of reduced order models in LAMMPS using POD linear subspace methods.

-## Installation
+## Installation Process

-Download the files in `package` and follow the installation steps in the README file in that directory.
-Most of the process is automated by a bash script and cmake commands.
+1. Download the files and follow the installation steps in the README file in that directory.

-For users using `make` to build LAMMPS with a shared library, there may be some issue with building LAMMPS with this code.
-Instead of using the `Install.sh` file, manually copy and paste all the fix files (including `fix_nh.cpp`) to the `src` directory of your LAMMPS installation.
-Create symbolic links to eigen3/Eigen and eigen3/unsupported in your `src` folder as well, and change all instances of `<Eigen/Eigen>` and `<unsupported/Eigen>` to quotations marks instead of braces.
-Build as usual.
+2. Copy and paste all the fix files (and replace `fix_nh.cpp`) to the `src` directory of your LAMMPS installation.
+3. Create a symbolic links to your installation of eigen in your `src` folder.
+Ensure the link is callde `eigen`.
+4. Build as usual.

 Eigen may check the C++ standard used by CMake.
 To avoid errors, change the minimum CXX_STANDARD in `lammps/cmake/CMakeLists.txt` from 11 to 17.